Pylons/pyramid/docs/index.rst

 .. warning::

-   These applications are for an older version of :mod:`pyramid`, which was named :mod:`repoze.bfg`.
-We'll be updating them soon to use :mod:`pyramid`.
+   These applications are for an older version of :app:`Pyramid`, which was named :mod:`repoze.bfg`.
+We'll be updating them soon to use :app:`Pyramid`.

 `repoze.cluegun <http://svn.repoze.org/repoze.cluegun/trunk/>`_ is a
 simple pastebin application based on Rocky Burt's `ClueBin